AngRoy/Hacktutor/README.md

 - Full-motion videos are persisted per session, and narration text is cached on the corresponding `Chat_Session`.
 - Conversation outputs are serialized as pickled lesson drafts in `BackEnd/local_data/` for quick replay.

-## Development tips

-- Keep your Gemini quota usage in mind; lesson generation calls the API multiple times per request (normalize, notes, lesson, and optional repairs).
-- When running ingestion on large corpora, monitor memory usage; the scripts flush batches to Qdrant and Whoosh incrementally to avoid overflows.
-- For production deployments, swap the sample SQLite URL with Postgres or another supported backend by adjusting `DB_URL`.

 ## Useful commands

 ```bash